 5. Personalized training through mobile learning

 With a mobile learning strategy, you’re able to create a personalized learning experience for your employees.
 It also allows you to assess the needs and measure the learning progress of each individual through an efficient process.
 Compared to traditional training sessions that focus on delivering overwhelming information among groups, personalized training is instead delivered according to the learner’s expertise and needs.
 With personalized mobile learning, the employees are given more flexibility for their learning experience.
-Custom notifications are also made available on some learning apps to remind them of necessary actions to take upon deploying courses or quizzes.
+Custom notifications are also made available on some learning apps to remind them of necessary actions to take upon deploying courses (such as managerial training programs) or quizzes.

 LMS like EdApp allows you to streamline this process of creating custom courses and quizzes.
 Its built-in administration suite gives you full control over user and course management through its analytics dashboard, actionable reports, and push notifications.
 An AI translation tool is also available to deploy courses and reminders in multiple languages.